 People in Chongqing held demonstrations protesting American intervention in Korean affairs.

 Even Chinese housewives were mobilized to discuss the impending war that China was facing.

-In Xiangtan county (湘潭), Hunan Province, a 76-year old man donated his hard-earned money from selling freshwater he fetched with his wooden tubs in the river to residents to help arm the Volunteer Army.
+In Xiangtan county (湘潭), Hunan Province, a 76-year-old man donated his hard-earned money from selling freshwater he fetched with his wooden tubs in the river to residents to help arm the Volunteer Army.

 In Tai County, Jiangsu Province, the students from Jiang’an Primary School (泰县姜堰学校) initiated a project to buy a warplane for the Volunteer Army with their pocket money.

-The call was responded across the country and this was the warplane purchased with the pocket money donated by the kids, and the aircraft was hence named “Chinese Youth Pioneers” (中国少年先锋号).
+The call was responded to across the country and this was the warplane purchased with the pocket money donated by the kids, and the aircraft was hence named “Chinese Youth Pioneers” (中国少年先锋号).